Fall 2020 Middle School World Language Program Information

 For the 2020-2021 school year, MTDA will offer Middle School Spanish, a one-semester Spanish course intended for older middle school students.
 The course format will be the same semester-based format as our high school original credit program.
 However, the course is designed around 7th- and 8th-grade students.
 We have pulled in one of our most experienced MTDA Spanish teachers, who has extensive experience working with middle school populations, to lead the program.

 Students should be individually appraised utilizing our Online Learning Readiness tools and walked through our entrance counseling form before enrollment to make sure they understand what is required of them.
-We also ask schools to work with their local IT support to make sure that students have appropriate access before the start of the course.
+We also ask schools to work with their local IT support to ensure that students have appropriate access before the start of the course.

 With our finite resources, we can offer 50 seats for in the fall, and 50 seats in the spring on a first-come, first-served basis.

 Enrollment for these courses opens on August 11, 2020.
 Again, this is first-come, first-served; however, we want to stress the importance that students should be carefully vetted for enrollment, and this program is not intended to be a whole class-implementation model.
+The course is available for enrollment under the ‘Fall 2020 Original Credit” term in GeniusSIS (“Spanish / Middle School (One Semester)”).
+If the course no longer appears there, it means the course is full.
+Spanish I is NOT the same course (see below).

 Option Two: High School Language Courses